getanehAl/Windows-Penetration-Testing/README.md

 Grey-box penetration test (we start with 1 low-privileged Windows account)
 --------------------------------------------------------------------------
-➤ Kerberoasting attack (collect Kerberos service tickets for any service with an SPN + offline service account credential hashes cracking)
+➤ All the attacks listed above in the 'black-box pentest' section ➤ Kerberoasting attack (collect Kerberos service tickets for any service with an SPN + offline service account credential hashes cracking)
 ➤ ASREPRoast attack (retrieve crackable hashes from KRB5 AS-REP responses for users without kerberoast pre-authentication enabled + offline password cracking)
 ➤ Windows network shares, SYSVOL/GPP, NAS, SharePoint sites, internal github (accessible to any authenticated user) + Windows clear-text credentials hardcoded in scripts, logs and configuration files